crypdex/blackbox-cli/README.md

 # Blackbox CLI

-A command line utility for interfacing with the devices running the **BlackboxOS**.
+A command line utility for interfacing with the devices running the **[BlackboxOS](https://github.com/crypdex/blackbox)**.
+This includes the [PIVX Staking Node](https://crypdex.io/products/pivx-staking-node) and the [Multichain Staking Node](https://crypdex.io/products/multichain-staking-node)

 ## Installation